 The academic study of the relationships that form between the many nongovernmental organizations, countries, multinational corporations and states around the world is known as international relations.
 Common topics include terrorism, nuclear proliferation and human rights.

 The Netherlands is a constituent country of the Kingdom of the Netherlands, consisting of twelve provinces in North-West Europe and three islands in the Caribbean.
 English speaking students will have no problems finding suitable courses.
 For international students applying to universities in the Netherlands, several scholarships are available.

-You can take the Master's programme in Modern History and International Relations as a specialization within the Research Master's degree in History or the Research Master's degree in [+]
+You can take the Master's programme in Modern History and International Relations as a specialization within the Research Master's degree in History or the Research Master's degree in International Relations. [+]

 Research Master Modern History and International Relations